 Part-time school bus drivers usually receive a benefits package that is almost on par with most full-time employees of the school district.
 Part-time school bus drivers receive paid holidays, health and dental insurance, retirement savings plans, and other compensation.
 The retirement benefits package is usually only the case for full-time workers in other fields.

-Aside from the benefits, school bus drivers also enjoy the opportunity to work with kids and make an incredible impact on the lives of their young passengers.
+Aside from the benefits, that you can learn more about in How Much Can a Part-Time School Bus Driver Make in Pennsylvania, school bus drivers also enjoy the opportunity to work with kids and make an incredible impact on the lives of their young passengers.

 If the above benefits sound interesting to you, you may want to consider becoming a PA school bus driver.
 Are you ready to ditch the 9-to-5 for a more flexible career?
 Visit: https://schoolbushero.com/jobs for available jobs in your community TODAY!